-Will Your Animal Companions Be Protected in a Disaster?
+Will Your Animal Companions Be Protected in a Fire, Winter Storm, or Other Disaster?

-What would happen to your beloved animal companions if a hurricane, a fire, a tornado, an earthquake, a flood, or another natural or human-made disaster were to strike tomorrow?
+What would happen to your beloved animal companions if a winter storm, a fire, a hurricane, a tornado, an earthquake, a flood, or another natural or human-made disaster were to strike tomorrow?

 Before an Emergency Strikes

 - Have an animal emergency kit readily available.
 The kit should include a harness and leash or a carrier as well as bottled water, food and water bowls, dry and canned food, and a copy of your animal companions’ medical records.
 If you have a cat, have litter and a small litter tray ready to go.
 Coats will keep dogs comfortable in cold weather, secure harnesses can help prevent them from getting loose on walks, and booties will protect their sensitive paw pads from the frozen ground.
 Keep walks short in cold weather, especially for shorthaired dogs.

 - Make sure that all your animals have collars or harnesses with identification.
 Keep a current photo of your animal companion for identification purposes, just as you would for a child.